Customer 1

 Straight answers to what teams ask before handing QA to an agent.

-What is agentic testing?+
+What is agentic QA, or agentic testing?+

 Agentic testing means an autonomous agent does the testing work, not a person clicking through a tool or a script someone hand-wrote.
 The agent explores your system, decides what is worth checking, writes the test scenarios, runs them, and classifies what failed.
 You direct it in plain language instead of writing the tests yourself.
 The agent keeps a memory of what it has learned about your app, so each run builds on the last instead of starting from zero.
+Agentic QA is the umbrella; AI test automation is one part of it.

 How is AI QA different from test automation?+